joesuf4/home/README.md

 You can resync your fork with @joesuf4/home future changes and pull them into your ~/ checkout as you see fit.

-We need 128GB RAM.
-4TB+ NVME and 24+ hyperthreads for our daily change/test/commit/CI workflow, since we run our CI GitHub Actions pipelines on our laptops inside Docker containers (see `bin/gha-run.sh`).
-The suggested settings in `.wslconfig` reflect that.
+We need 128GB RAM, 4TB+ NVME and 24+ hyperthreads for our daily change/test/commit/push/CI workflow, since we run our CI GitHub Actions pipelines from our laptops as self-hosted runners inside Docker containers over `~/src/gha-runner/*` (see `grep -F gha-run.sh  ~/.zlogin` and `bin/gha-run.sh`).
+The suggested settings in `.wslconfig` reflect the requisite laptop spec.

 ## ASIDE FOR HARDCORE NON-WORK-COLLEAGUES